 Similar Recipes I Think You’ll Dig

 If you love bacon and cheddar, I bet you appreciate the third member of the team—ranch.
-My chicken bacon ranch mac and cheese combines the trio in an unbelievably tasty low carb recipe.
+My chicken bacon ranch mac and cheese and bacon ranch ground chicken quesadillas are worth checking out.
 And if you’re familiar with Wingstop, you know how awesome their fries are.
 Both my Wingstop fries and Five Guys cajun fries are pretty darn close and can be made in the air fryer or oven.